six-two/self-unzip.html/README.md

 The next step is optional.
 If you want to skip it, just rename `main.min.js` to `main.js` in the `output` directory.
-Otherwise minify the code (may require you to install an external minifier like closure-compiler).
+Otherwise, minify the code (may require you to install an external minifier like closure-compiler or <https://jscompressor.treblereel.dev/>).

 ```bash
 closure-compiler output/main.js --js_output_file output/main.min.js